 - 4.7.
-The earmarked reserve provision is required not only to fund future projects and investments but also to provide funding - To cover specific risk items that are excluded from the MTFS but may present as financial pressures over the life of the MTFS such as the current age discrimination changes to public sector pensions; - To cover areas of the budget subject to fluctuations in spend based on risk such as selfinsured Insurance claims: - Reserves earmarked to support transformation.
+The earmarked reserve provision is required not only to fund future projects and investments but also to provide funding - To cover specific risk items that are excluded from the MTFS but may present as financial pressures over the life of the MTFS such as the current age discrimination changes to public sector pensions; - To cover areas of the budget subject to fluctuations in spend based on risk such as selfinsured Insurance claims; - Reserves earmarked to support transformation.
 Whilst current legislation allows for the use of capital receipts to fund transformation this means these receipts would be used on revenue spend as opposed to re-investing back into assets (which would increase long term debt).
-The Commissioner is re-investing all receipts back into the acquisition of new assets; - To provide for future contingent liabilities that have been identified within the statutory accounts: - A reserve established to provide budgetary support.
+The Commissioner is re-investing all receipts back into the acquisition of new assets; - To provide for future contingent liabilities that have been identified within the statutory accounts; - A reserve established to provide budgetary support.
 This reserve is earmarked to support the budget on a one-off basis whilst efficiency savings are phased in with a view to implementing these savings in the most sustainable manner possible; - Reserves held for specific operational requirements. - 4.8.
-The balance on these reserves as at 31 March 2023 was £33.825m and is forecast to reduce in year by £1.738m to close the year at £32.087m.
-This increase in the main is driven by the use of the capital reserve to support the capital programme, use of the Uplift reserve to support various estates projects, use of the major policing reserve for the policing of the King's Coronation and use of the pensions reserve to fund Pensions Remedy costs.
+The balance on these reserves as at 31 March 2024 was £35.883m and is forecast to reduce in year by £4.998m to close the year at £30.885m.
+This decrease is mainly driven by the use of the capital reserve to support the capital programme, the use of the Budget Support Reserve to support the 2025/26 budget, the use of the Uplift reserve to support various estates projects, and the use of the pensions reserve to fund Pensions Remedy costs.